 - Categorize the total number of vendors based on their risk profile ratings.
 Keep those who come with minimal risk or certain risks that can be mitigated, and remove the rest of the high-risk profiles.

 Streamline and automate your complete vendor risk management process.
-Work with your TPRM team to pre-set company standards and risk acceptance criteria.
+Work with your vendor risk management team to pre-set company standards and risk acceptance criteria.
 This will allow you to onboard new vendors and monitor all the existing vendors on a real-time basis.

 So that whenever there is a hint of any form of risk, you should always be prepared to counter.
-With SignalX’s vendor onboarding tool, you can easily automate the whole process of vendor risk management, and run various due diligence checks on them to ensure all the risk factors are at bay.
+With SignalX’s VDD solution, you can easily automate the whole process of vendor risk management, and run various due diligence checks on them to ensure all the risk factors are at bay.

 3. Execute a periodic and ongoing monitoring process